The Upside Down Show: Home media

 Despite only having 13 episodes, the series has had a total of eight separate DVD releases.
 In Australia, the show's episodes were released across six DVD volumes, each containing 2-3 episodes.
 Each DVD disc was made to look like one of the Schmuzzies.
 In June 2009, the Umbilical Brothers temporarily sold an exclusive "Complete Series" DVD collection on their website, which combined the previous six volumes onto a two-disc DVD set.
 The collection was a limited edition, and it was discontinued after it went out of stock.
 On January 19, 2012, an American DVD featuring all 13 episodes was released as an Amazon exclusive.

-Since 2018, the Umbilical Brothers have uploaded the entire series to their public YouTube channel, making every episode available to view for free.
+Since 2018, the Umbilical Brothers originally uploaded the entire series to their public YouTube channel, making every episode available to view for free.
 In the descriptions of several uploads, David Collins included behind-the-scenes trivia about the episodes.
+They were temporarily privated in July 2026 due to licensing issues with Sesame Workshop.
+"Does anyone have all episodes of the Upside Down Show?"
+(2026) They were later unprivated in September of the same year.
 The series was available on the Noggin mobile app from 2015 to 2020, and it was added to Paramount+ in 2021.
 The show was removed from Paramount+ in December 2024.